 They are defined as having a determining influence on the progress of a company.

-This considerable number makes it clear that family businesses – in which either one member, several members of differing degrees of relationship, or even several families collectively, own a company – are in fact the much vaunted backbone of the German economy.
+This considerable number makes it clear that family businesses – in which either one member, several members of differing degrees of relationship or even several families collectively own a company – are in fact the much-vaunted backbone of the German economy.

-This is very significant, not only to the companies but also to the families.
+This is very significant not only to the companies but also to the families.
 What actually constitutes a family business?
-There is no clear definition (which explains the fluctuating estimates).
-Some researchers approach it by defining quantifiable structures, such as assuming an ownership share of at least 50 percent.
+There is no clear definition, which explains the fluctuating estimates.
+Some researchers approach it by defining quantifiable structures, such as assuming an ownership share of at least 50%.
 But a much more promising definition assumes that a company is owned by a family or a group of families that exercise a decisive influence on what happens to the business.
-They must be in a position to shape the crucial decisions in the business, and to give the business its character, both internally and externally.
-If this is the case, then one can meaningfully talk of a family business.
+They must be in a position to shape the crucial decisions of the business and to give the business its character, both internally and externally.
 This definition allows us to consider everything from the structures to the numerous, complex dynamics in family businesses.
-It guides our attention to the way we define roles, interaction processes, and the relational dialectics that families and businesses deal with and that go to make up with ‘familyness’ – which means the particular set of resources and risks which the family and company have.
+It guides our attention to the way we define roles, interaction processes, and the relational dialectics that families and businesses deal with and that make up ‘familyness’ – a particular set of resources and risks that the family and company have.

-And indeed, the profit obtained from these relationships is more emotional and non-material than it is material.
+Indeed, the profit obtained from these relationships is more emotional and non-material than it is material.
 Communication is primarily verbal and less formalised.
 In a business, however, the primary focus is on the development, production and sale of products and/or services.
 People are only important in terms of objectively justifiable functions they fulfil for the organisation.
 In principle, they have to be replaceable in the roles they fill, which means they must be terminable.
 Their value is derived from the work they do, which is compensated directly and materially through wages and salaries.
 Fairness here is defined as a balance between performance and material reward.
-Communication is formalised, and mostly even fixed in writing – contracts are sealed by a signature on paper, not by a shake of the hand.
-These two very different sets of logical working principles belonging to family and company influence each other reciprocally, thus shaping the particular properties of a family business.
+Communication is formalised and mostly fixed in writing – contracts are sealed by a signature on paper, not by a shake of the hand.
+These two very different sets of logical working principles belonging to the family and the company influence each other reciprocally, thus shaping the particular properties of a family business.

-It is precisely this linking of different logics which leads to shareholder disputes and disruption in the business family, fuelling generational conflict and so on.
-At the same time it is precisely this linkage which can give a family business its special competitive edge over a company led by the principle of shareholder value, since the family which owns the business often imparts values that can give the business meaning beyond that of short-term financial profit expectations and promises.
-“Family businesses don’t consider the market and values as alternatives.
-They say: both.”
-From this viewpoint, the aim is not, as is often demanded, to quickly and completely decouple the family and company, it is to promote precisely that positive interaction between both systems in order to achieve synergy effects and the concomitant competitive advantages.
+It is precisely this linking of different logics that leads to shareholder disputes and disruption in the business family, fuelling generational conflict, for instance.
+At the same time, this linkage can give a family business its special competitive edge over a company led by the principle of shareholder value, since the family that owns the business often imparts values that can give the business meaning beyond that of short-term financial profit expectations and promises.
+Family businesses don’t consider the market and values as alternatives.
+They refer to both.
+From this viewpoint, the aim is not to quickly and completely decouple the family and company, as is often demanded, but to promote that positive interaction between both systems in order to achieve the synergy effects and concomitant competitive advantages.